-The Mathematics Department proposes to consolidate all of its program offerings into a single B.S.
+The Mathematics Department proposes to consolidate all of our degree offerings into a single B.S.
 Major in Mathematics.
 This single B.S.
 Major in Mathematics would continue to allow students the flexibility to pursue their dreams of graduate study, careers in applied mathematical fields and careers in Secondary Education through options and combined majors.
 This single, streamlined major may be used in three different modes.
 First, students may take the major by itself without any additional minors, majors or options.
 Students following this track are expected to complete a thesis in mathematics once they have completed the bulk of their coursework.
 This may be thought of as a "liberal arts" track that leaves students with plenty of room for taking electives from a broad range of disciplines.
 Second, students may choose to complete one of three proposed options in Mathematical Biology, Mathematical Ecology, or Mathematical Geology.
 Students following this track are also expected to complete a thesis.
 Finally, students may elect to complete a double major in Mathematics and Secondary Education.
 Students completing double major with Secondary Education will not be expected to complete a thesis.
 Instead, they will complete a semester of student teaching.

 - a.
 To what specific need is the institution responding in developing the proposed program?
-Currently, the bewildering array of program offerings at Montana Western make it difficult for students who are interested in a career in mathematics to chart a course that gives them the flexibility they need in today's job market.
-Consolidating all these separate programs into a single focused major will give students the flexibility to pursue career in applied mathematics, mathematics education, or head to graduate school to pursue an advanced degree.
-In addition, because the present system of program offerings is not well understood (B.A.
+Currently, the bewildering array of degree offerings make it difficult for students who are interested in a career in mathematics to chart a course that gives them the flexibility they need in today's job market.
+Consolidating all these separate degrees into a single focused major will give students the flexibility to pursue career in applied mathematics, mathematics education, or head to graduate school to pursue an advanced degree.
+In addition, because the present system of degree offerings is not well understood (B.A.
 Arts, Mathematics Option, etc.) a single B.S.
-Major in Mathematics will provide our students with the single Major they need to be maximally effective in the job market - b.
+Major in Mathematics will provide our students with the single degree they need to be maximally effective in the job market - b.
 How will students and any other affected constituencies be served by the proposed program?
-In a very general sense, students who are currently enrolled in one of the existing mathematics progams at UMW would benefit from the new degree structure in that they will have the opportunity to pursue a recognizable B.S.
-Major in Mathematics that was not available to them at UMW before.
-In addition the fact that the new degree structure is streamlined (one common core for all sub-disciplines, fewer options, etc.) students can expect to benefit from a more efficient scheduling of course offerings.
+In a very general sense, students who are currently enrolled in one of the existing mathematics progams at UMW will benefit from the new degree structure in that they will have the opportunity to pursue a nationally recognized degree (B.S.) that was unavailable to them at UMW before.
+In addition the fact that the new degree structure is streamlined (one common core for all subdisciplines, fewer options, etc.) students can expect to benefit from a more efficient scheduling of course offerings.

-There are also several specific ways in which students will benefit from the proposed Major.
-Students who are pursuing of the Environmental Science or Biology Majors offered at UMW would also benefit from the proposed Math degree and its options.
-The options in

-Mathematical Geology, Mathematical Biology, and Mathematical Ecology will inject students with a higher level of mathematical ability into many of the core courses offered by Environmental Science and Biology.
-This has the potential to enhance the experience of all students enrolled in those classes; mathematics students will be able to work side by side with science students in an experiential setting that simulates an interdisciplinary research group.
+There are also several specific ways in which students will benefit from the proposed degree.
+Students who are pursuing of the Environmental Science or Biology degrees offered at UMW will also benefit from the proposed Math degree and its options.
+The options in Mathematical Geology, Mathematical Biology, and Mathematical Ecology will inject students with a higher level of mathematical ability into many of the core courses offered by Environmental Science and Biology.
+This has the potential to enhance the experience of all students enrolled in those classes; mathematics students will be able to work side by side with science students in an experiential setting that emulates an interdisciplinary research group.